arun11299/cpp-subprocess/README.md

 ## Supported Platforms
-Unlike python2.7 subprocess module, this library currently only supports MAC OS and Linux.
+This library supports MAC OS and Linux.

-It has no support for Windows in its current state.
+Support for Windows is limited at this time.
+Please report any specific use-cases that fail, and they will be fixed as they are reported.

 ## Integration
 Subprocess library has just a single source `subprocess.hpp` present at the top directory of this repository.
 All you need to do is add